 - 14.13 Excessive use of bad language on the rostrum or in race control will incur a warning.
 If this warning is not heeded a one lap penalty will be awarded. - 14.14 Driving or otherwise behaving in a manner likely to cause injury to other drivers or spectators may result in disqualification from meeting. - 14.15 If a driver is being lapped he/she must not intentionally block the overtaking car, neither must the overtaking driver use heavy tactics to enable him/her to pass the slower driver. - 14.16 Drivers missing parts of the track out during the warm-up in order to spread themselves out for a good qualifying run and infringe any other vehicle circulating normally will receive a 10 second penalty. - 14.17 Vehicles will be checked for excessive noise and appropriate action will be taken.
-The maximum permitted sound level for all cars/ classes is 81 dB (+4db tolerance), measured at 1 metre above the track and no less than 10 metres from the car.
+The maximum permitted sound level for all cars/ classes is 81dB (+4db tolerance), measured at 1 metre above the track and no less than 10 metres from the car.
 Drivers are encouraged to fit airboxes to meet the noise limit, however air boxes are not mandatory for any car passing the noise test.
-Cars failing the noise level after at least 10 valid readings will be penalised by either the loss of FTQ or a 1 lap penalty if in a final.
+Any driver not passing the sound meter at their racing pace to obtain a lower reading will incur the same penalty as a car failing the check.
+Cars failing the noise level after at least 10 valid readings will be penalised by either the loss of FTQ or a 3 lap penalty if in a final.
+Under exceptional circumstances common sense will be used.